XTStudio/Kimi-API/Foundation/Bundle.md

 /**
  * Returns the bundle of native application.
  */
-static readonly nativeBundle: Bundle
+static readonly native: Bundle

 /**
  * Returns the bundle of JavaScript application.
  */
-static readonly jsBundle: Bundle
+static readonly js: Bundle

 /**
  * Returns a specific file path in bundle.